I topped up my cell phone plan today in Da Nang, and I thought putting together a guide on Vietnam SIM cards for travelers would be a good idea.

 → Longer stays: If you’re staying in Vietnam on a longer trip, I recommend getting a phone plan with a local phone number.
 Why?
 Some companies, service providers, or apps in Vietnam you may use will ask for/require a local number to use.

-→ Here’s a strategy for that—buy the cheapest Airalo eSIM before your trip so you’re connected upon arrival in Vietnam.
+→ Here’s a strategy for that: buy the cheapest Airalo eSIM before your trip so you’re connected upon arrival in Vietnam.
 Then, you can ignore all the airport kiosks.
 Once settled in the city, head to an official Viettel, Mobifone, or Vinaphone store for a real plan.
 Bring your passport.

 Physical SIM Card (Airport Pick-up)

 If your phone is NOT eSIM compatible or you prefer a physical SIM card with a phone number immediately, you can get one at the airport.
+Currently, you can pre-order and pick up at Hanoi, Ho Chi Minh City, Da Nang, or Phu Quoc.

 → If you’re going this route, I would pre-order a SIM card through Klook.
 The reviews are good, and you’ll know what you’re paying upfront by doing it this way.
 No airport haggling after a long flight.
 You’ll also be able to pay with a credit card, which isn’t always possible at random airport kiosks.

 Klook is a travel and service aggregator, so it connects you with one of the third-party SIM airport resellers.
-The risk of being swindled still exists, but it is less likely.

-→ Short trip in Vietnam: If your trip to Vietnam is only a few days or a week, pre-ordering a SIM card through Klook is worth the risk of getting stuck with a dud.
-After all, they’re only less than $10 USD.
+→ Short trip in Vietnam: If your trip to Vietnam is only a few days or a week, pre-ordering a SIM card through Klook is the easiest way to get connected (other than going the eSIM route).

 → Longer stay in Vietnam: Like my above advice for eSIMs, if you’re staying in Vietnam on a longer trip, I recommend getting on a long-term plan from an official Viettel, Mobifone, or Vinaphone store.
-There’s no risk of it cutting off early, and as I said, many airport SIM cards are unregistered/unofficial, so you may run into problems when trying to top up (add more time) or if you need support.

 To summarize some of the above, if you’re heading to Vietnam on a longer trip (or prefer an official plan with a local number), you should plan on going to an official Viettel, Mobifone, or Vinaphone store inside the city.